 - 1–2 tbsp fresh lime juice, optional

-- Add all the spices and continue cooking for a few more minutes, stirring.
+- Add the salt and all of the spices and cook for 2-3 more minutes, stirring often.

-- Stir in the diced tomatoes with their juice, chickpeas, coconut milk, vegetable stock and jasmine rice.
+- Add Liquids, Chickpeas and Rice: Add the diced tomatoes, chickpeas, coconut milk, broth and rice.

 - Season with salt and pepper, if needed, and serve right away topped with finely chopped fresh cilantro.

 - Serving Size: 1